Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Logical implications between axioms and possible generalizations

 \section{Logical implications between axioms and possible generalizations}

-\begin{theorem} If we assume axioms 1A-3A, but we weaken axiom 4A to only postulate that \begin{enumerate} \item[4A'.]
-Time evolution is given by a \emph{linear} (but not a priori unitary) operator $\hat{U}(t_f, t_i)$, \end{enumerate} then axioms 1A-3A and 4A' still imply that $\hat{U}$ must be unitary. \end{theorem}
+\begin{nntheorem} If we assume axioms 1A-3A, but we weaken axiom 4A to only postulate that: \begin{enumerate} \item[4A'.]
+Time evolution is given by a \emph{linear} (but not a priori unitary) operator $\hat{U}(t_f, t_i)$, \end{enumerate} then axioms 1A-3A and 4A' still imply that $\hat{U}$ must be unitary. \end{nntheorem}

 This theorem is the rigorous version of the heuristic claim that ``conservation of probability requires that time evolution be unitary.''